 - Setting achievement goals for students and our whole school

 - Evaluating student performance

-SCCS has transitioned from the IOWA test of Basic Skills to the MAP test in the Fall of 2016.
-All elementary schools in the Archdiocese of Seattle will be using MAP test results to measure progress and assess growth.
+All elementary schools in the Archdiocese of Seattle use MAP test results to measure progress and assess growth.

 How are parents invited to participate in the classroom?